lukso-network/LIPs/LSPs/LSP-11-BasicSocialRecovery.md

 function selectNewController(address addressSelected) external
 ```

-Select an address to be a potentiel controller address if he reaches the guardian threshold and provide the correct plainSecret.
+Select an address to be a potential controller address if he reaches the guardian threshold and provide the correct plainSecret.
 MUST fire the [SelectedNewController](#selectednewcontroller) event.

 _Parameters:_